ItsBarryZ/BKMK/README.md

 - Segmentation and recursive summarization to fit long articles into chatgpt context window
 - ChatGPT API + Prompt engineering to explain the task and enforce formatting
 - Used chatGPT GENEROUSLY to learn, code, debug, and iterate

+### What you would need:
+- an OPENAI API key: https://openai.com/blog/openai-api, the home page of the web app will prompt you to enter it and you will bear the cost for the usage